jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I see a big ad.
 In Japanese and in English.

 America.
 A city across the ocean burned to the ground—San Francisco.
 In big letters "The city of the future.
-Rising from the ashes!"
+Rising from the ashes! *Pipefitters.
+Pressurized water fire suppression.
+Make San Francisco FIRE PROOF.*

 Wages so high we do not believe.
 We could stay and help build Japan.
 But now my husband wants to go.

 <!-- do we need to see them go? -->